 ASSISTANT DIRECTOR OF INSTITUTIONAL EVENTS

-Duties: Reporting to the Senior Director, Special Initiatives and Digital Media, the Assistant Director works with the Events Team to manage events and to provide administrative support associated with events.
-The Assistant Director monitors event budgets; develops goals and objectives for events, and helps establish the program for events.
+The Assistant Director works with the Events Team to manage events and to provide administrative support associated with events.
+The Associate Director monitors event budgets; develops goals and objectives for events, and helps establish the program for events.
 The position oversees logistical arrangements including facility and menu negotiations, managing event follow up, and making recommendations for improvements from post event evaluations.
 Critical to the success of the incumbent is an ability to effectively manage the collection, assimilation, and presentation of event data.

 The position maintains a close working relationship with Penn Medicine constituents, faculty, staff, and on and off campus vendors.